murphye/cheap-gke-cluster/README.md

     This solution has been tried successfully with `us-west4` and `asia-east2`, both of which have very low Spot VM instance prices.
 It was not compatible with `europe-central2` due to lack of the Standard networking tier.
 Otherwise, the best way to know is to give it a try and see if the deployment is successful.

-7. *What about HTTPS/TLS termination for the Regional HTTP Load Balancer?*
+7. *What about HTTPS/TLS termination for the HTTP Load Balancer?*

     Implementing HTTPS (including a redirect) is possible, but not currently incorporated into this solution.
 There is a GitHub issue open [here](https://github.com/murphye/cheap-gke-cluster/issues/1) with details.